Ancient Macedonia - Kingdom of Alexander

 Day 6 Dion – Pass by Pydna, site of the battle in which the Romans defeated the Macedonians, before reaching the extensive site of Dion where excavations have uncovered a large city with a fascinating sanctuary complex.
 Visit the museum at Dion, which houses finds from the ongoing excavations.

-Day 7 Vergina - Head to Vergina, the first ancient capital of Macedon and site of the theatre in which Philip II was murdered.
-Visit the famous tombs with their exquisite paintings and sumptuous treasures.
+Day 7 Mieza, Vergina - Visit the tombs at Mieza and then head to Vergina, the first ancient capital of Macedon and site of the theatre in which Philip II was murdered.
+Visit the famous tombs which house an exquisite collection of paintings and sumptuous treasures.

 Other tours led by this lecturer: